GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ELASTIC_URL=$PROXY_BASE_URL/namespaces/$NAMESPACE/services/$APP_INSTANCE_NAME-elasticsearch-svc:http
 ```

-In both cases, you should have an `ELASTIC_URL` environment variable that points to Elasticsearch
+In both cases, the `ELASTIC_URL` environment variable points to your
-base URL.
-You can check this by running `curl`:
+Elasticsearch base URL.
+Verify the variable using `curl`:

 ```shell
 curl "${ELASTIC_URL}"
 ```

-In the response, you should see a message including Elasticsearch characteristic tagline:
+In the response, you should see a message including Elasticsearch's tagline:

 ```shell
 "tagline" : "You Know, for Search"
 ```

-Note that it might take some time for the external IP to be provisioned.

-# Obtain Kibana URL
+# Get the Kibana URL

-For Kibana, you can follow the same instructions for obtaining a URL as for Elasticsearch itself.
+To get the Kibana URL, follow the same steps as for Elasticsearch.

-If exposing the Kibana service externally, run the following command:
+If you want to expose the Kibana service externally, run the following command:

 ```shell
 SERVICE_IP=$(kubectl get svc $APP_INSTANCE_NAME-kibana-svc \